20treeAI/github-workflows/README.md

 ## Dagster Scheduled Rebuild and Deploy

-This [workflow](./.github/workflows/dagster-scheduled-workflow.yml) will build a docker image and then test it before pushing it to GCR first in stage and then will retag for production.
+This [workflow](./.github/workflows/dagster-scheduled-workflow.yml) will build a docker image and then test it before pushing it to GAR first in stage and then will retag for production.

 [Example call to dagster workflow](./examples/dagster_nightly_rebuild.yml)